Health configuration reference

 The variables below can be used in both chart alarms and context templates.

-• chart local variables.
+chart local variables.
 All the dimensions of the chart are exposed as local variables.
-The value of $this for the other configured alarms of the chart also appears, under the name of each configured alarm.
+The value of

-Chart dimensions define their last calculated (i.e. interpolated) value, exactly as shown on the charts, but also a variable with their name and suffix _raw that resolves to the last collected value - as collected and another with suffix _last_collected_t that resolves to unix timestamp the dimension was last collected (there may be dimensions that fail to be collected while others continue normally).
+_rawthat resolves to the last collected value - as collected and another with suffix_last_collected_tthat resolves to unix timestamp the dimension was last collected (there may be dimensions that fail to be collected while others continue normally).

-• family variables.
-Families are used to group charts together.
-For example all eth0 charts, have family = eth0.
-This index includes all local variables, but if there are overlapping variables, only the first are exposed.
+eth0charts, havefamily = eth0.
+This index includes all local variables, but if there are overlapping variables, only the first are exposed.host variables.
+All the dimensions of all charts, including all alarms, in fullname.
+Fullname is

-• $status, which is resolved to the current status of the alarm (the current = the last status, i.e. before the current database lookup and the evaluation of the calc line).
-This values can be compared with $REMOVED, $UNINITIALIZED, $UNDEFINED, $CLEAR, $WARNING, $CRITICAL.
-These values are incremental, ie. $status > $CLEAR works as expected.
+$this, which is resolved to the value of the current alarm.$status, which is resolved to the current status of the alarm (the current = the last status, i.e. before the current database lookup and the evaluation of thecalcline).
+This values can be compared with$REMOVED,$UNINITIALIZED,$UNDEFINED,$CLEAR,$WARNING,$CRITICAL.
+These values are incremental, ie.$status > $CLEARworks as expected.$now, which is resolved to current unix timestamp.

 Alarm statuses#